SL

 Sumner Manufacturing was founded in 1965 by Joe Sumner in Houston, Texas.
 The first products were pipe stands and fit-up tools for the local welding and mechanical-contracting trade.
 The material lifts came later.
-The company is now part of B&B SUMNER under the SFE Group umbrella, but the design DNA — rugged, technician-serviceable, made for the bench — runs through every product still in the catalog.
+The company is now part of B&B SUMNER under the SFE Brands umbrella, but the design DNA — rugged, technician-serviceable, made for the bench — runs through every product still in the catalog.

 Timeline